auth0/docs/articles/quickstart/spa/vuejs/_includes/_centralized_login.md

 ### Create an Authentication Service

 The best way to manage and coordinate the tasks necessary for user authentication is to create a reusable service.
-With the service in place, you'll be able to call its methods throughout your application.
+With the service in place, you will be able to call its methods throughout your application.
 The name for it is at your discretion, but in these examples it will be called `AuthService` and the filename will be `authService.js`.
 An instance of the `WebAuth` object from **auth0.js** can be created in the service.

 Create a service and instantiate `auth0.WebAuth`.
 Provide a method called `login` which calls the `authorize` method from auth0.js.